Skip to main content

 Medication treatments for erectile dysfunction

-Phosphodiesterase-5 (PDE5) inhibitors are safe and effective medications used to treat many causes of ED.
+Phosphodiesterase-5 (PDE5) inhibitors are safe and effective medications used to treat many ED causes.
 Common options include:

 Good to know: While these medications are in the same medication class, they work slightly differently.
 So it may take some time to find the best option for you.
 Connect with your healthcare team to find the right approach for you.

-There’s a big market for “male-enhancement” products that claim to improve your sex life and erections.
+There’s a big market for “sexual-enhancement” products that claim to improve your sex life and erections.
 Despite the eye-catching claims, the FDA doesn’t regulate nonprescription treatments.
-That’s why the FDA issued a warning about many of them.
+That’s why the FDA issued a warning about supplements for ED, noting that they may be contaminated with dangerous hidden ingredients.

 Depending on what’s causing your ED, some options are available.
 These can be alternatives to medication, or used alongside it.
 These options include: